 Think remembering these passwords is going to be tricky?
 Check out a password manager like LastPass or 1Password (our personal favorite here at Woo) to safely store and retrieve your data.
 They’re easy to use and make security surprisingly convenient.

-Enable two-factor authentication (2FA) on all your accounts
+2. Enable two-factor authentication (2FA)

 Of course, a strong password on your store’s admin login might not be enough.
 If someone gains access to your email or another account, they might still be able to gather enough information to reset your password and log in anyway.